 The Experiment is a program of World Learning, a global nonprofit working in more than 60 countries to empower people, communities and institutions to create a more peaceful and just world.

-Editor’s Note: The Experiment in International Living compensated Maya and Ciao Bambino for writing and publishing this article.
+Editor’s Note: Ciao Bambino was compensated to write and publish this article.
 As always, all thoughts and opinions expressed on Ciao Bambino are our own.
+Photos by Maya Guzdar except where noted.